 Everest Base Camp, Cho La Pass

-Everest Base Camp Trek; Elevate your life
+Everest Base Camp Trek: Elevate Your Life

-As I grew older, the camping got more intense, as did my father's passion for backpacking – becoming more ultralight, more minimalist.
-Wintertime, below freezing, snow falling lightly to the ground; he would be begging us to go out for a night in the woods.
+As I grew older, the camping got more intense, as did my father's passion for backpacking — becoming more ultralight, more minimalist.
+Wintertime, below freezing, snow falling lightly to the ground; he would beg us to go out for a night in the woods.
 I caved a few times, and I thank him for that.

 I was wrong.
 But this is one of the best lessons I have ever learned.